rappdw/fs-crawler/.plans/support_hop_count.md

 ## Problem Statement

-The `RelationshipDbReader` class in `fscrawler/util/db_reader.py` accepts a `hops` parameter but does not implement hop-based filtering.
-Currently, it reads the entire database regardless of the specified hop count value, leading to memory allocation errors when working with large graphs.
+The `RelationshipDbReader` class in `fscrawler/util/db_reader.py` HAS an iteration-based hop filtering implementation, but it requires the database to have an `iteration` column populated with hop distances from seed nodes.
+For databases without this column, it falls back to reading the entire graph.

-**Current Behavior:**
+**Current Implementation Status:**
-- Line 62 has a `TODO: support hops` comment
-- Line 73 counts ALL vertices: `SELECT COUNT(*) FROM VERTEX`
-- Line 74 counts ALL edges without hop filtering
+- ✅ **Implemented:** Iteration-based filtering (lines 68-212)
+  - Filters by `iteration < hops` if iteration data exists
+  - Works well for test databases with iteration column populated
+  - Tests pass: `test_hop_filtering.py`

+- ❌ **Missing:** Dynamic BFS-based filtering for databases without iteration column
+  - Currently falls back to reading entire graph (line 166 warning)
+  - Databases like `rappdw.db` (4.5M vertices) lack iteration data
-- This causes memory issues when the full graph is millions of vertices but the user only needs a subgraph within N hops
+  - This causes memory issues when user specifies hop count but database isn't prepared

 **Example Error:**
 ```